tradingview-pine-seeds/docs/README.md

 plot(activity)
 ```

-By adding Bitcoin developer activity data from the EOD source (_SEED_CRYPTO_SANTIMENT:BTC_DEV_ACTIVITY_) to the _BTCUSD_ chart, you will receive information for technical analysis.
+By adding Bitcoin developer activity data from the EOD source (_SEED_CRYPTO_SANTIMENT:BTC_DEV_ACTIVITY_) to the _BTCUSD_ chart, you will receive additional information for technical analysis.

 |![ui_chart_pine]|
 |-|